microbus-io/copyrighter/README.md

 # Copyrighter

-`Copyrighter` is a utility that adds a copyright notice to source files using Go's code-generator.
-By default, it adds the notice to the following languages (file extensions):
+`Copyrighter` is a utility that adds a copyright notice to source files using Go's code generator.
+Notices are added to the following languages (file extensions):

 * C (.c)
 * C++ (.cpp)